What Adoptive Parents Need to Know About Birth Certificates

-Adoptive parents overwhelmed by the amount of paperwork involved in the process may not consider how important it is to order a birth certificate.
-But like an adult’s passport or driver’s license, the birth certificate is a key entry point to many of a child’s daily experiences, from enrolling in preschool to seeing a doctor to signing up for Little League.
-Which means that, amidst all of the logistical planning, ordering a birth certificate should be at the top of the list.
-Here’s what you need to know about the birth certificate for your newly adopted child.
+Adoptive parents overwhelmed by the amount of paperwork confronting them may not immediately consider the complexities and importance of adoption birth certificates.
+But like an adult’s passport or driver’s license, the birth certificate is a key for many of a child’s daily experiences, including enrolling in preschool, seeing a doctor or signing up for Little League.
+With all the logistical planning adoptive parents must do, learning how to get a new birth certificate should be at the top of the list.
+Here’s what parents need to know about the birth certificate for their newly adopted child.

-One certificate will be created at birth, and the other is filled out when parents finalize the adoption.
+One birth certificate will be created at birth, while the adoption birth certificate is filled out when parents finalize the adoption.
 The vital information will be the same on both (date and time of birth, etc).
 The original birth certificate will list the birth mother’s name, as well as the name she gave to the child.
-Adoptive parents can change this name to the one they have picked out on the new birth certificate.
-The new certificate will list both partners as the parents.
+Adoptive parents can change this name to the one they have picked out on the adoption birth certificate, which will list both partners as the parents.

-For international adoption, parents can choose to re-adopt their child once they have returned to the U.S., at which point a court can issue a new state birth certificate.
-As with domestic adoptions, the state will retain the child’s original foreign birth certificate or documentation under seal.
+For international adoption, parents typically choose to re-adopt their child once they have returned to the U.S., at which point a court can issue a new state birth certificate.

 “Today, more than 90 percent of domestic adoptions are what we call ‘open,’ meaning there is contact to varying degrees between the birth parents and adoptive parents,” says Johnson.
 A phenomenon that began in the 1980s, open adoptions are often done through private agencies and allow adoptive parents better access to information related to their new child’s medical history, as well as an original birth certificate.
 “We have copies of both the original and new birth certificate for our adopted child,” says Johnson, who used an open adoption process and maintained contact with his child’s maternal biological grandparents until their death.